Airline Pilot Medical Requirements

 Test your colour vision…

-Yes, it is possible to become an airline pilot in certain countries if you have either Type 1 or Type 2 diabetes, with certian restrictions.
-Currently this includes the UK and Ireland.
+Yes, it is possible to become an airline pilot in certain countries if you have either Type 1 or Type 2 diabetes, with certain restrictions.
+Currently, this includes the UK and Ireland.

 The guidance on this page is relevant for UK CAA Class One Medicals.
 For information regarding other countries, you will need to check with your regulatory authority.

 In the UK, the CAA can certify you as fit to hold a Class One Medical (which is required to fly a commercial airliner) depending on your ability to control your blood sugar levels.
-This applies to both individuals who require insulin to control their blood sugar as well as those who are able to control it purely through diet alone.
+This applies to both individuals who require insulin to control their blood sugar and those who are able to control it purely through diet alone.